-Accepting that risk, Funk and I rose—straight into a New and Better Us.
+Accepting the risk, Funk and I rose—straight into a New and Better Us.
 I was dreading Christmas this year, but we made a beautiful holiday for ourselves.
-Throughout the day, I chatted on the phone with loved ones, including friends of 50 years.
-Visited my family’s gravesite and felt their spirit as I threw flowers, thanking each for the gifts that’d made me who I am today.
+I chatted on the phone with loved ones, including friends of 50 years.
+Visited my family’s gravesite and felt their spirit as I threw flowers on top of them, thanking each for the gifts that made me who I am today.
 I DIDN’T cook!
 Yay!
 At dusk, Funk brought home pizza and ice cream—all my forbidden foods! —and after lighting the space with candles, we dined in that beauty, listening to my father’s favorite Christmas album.
-The music brought on a bit of melancholy, so I asked my husband the question that I always ask whenever my soul needs lifted, “Funk, tell me something good.”
-And the bastard actually came up with something that got me excited, and even outlined how we’d achieve it.
+The music brought on a bit of melancholy, so I asked my husband the question I always ask whenever my soul needs lifted, “Funk, tell me something good,” and the bastard actually came up with something that got me excited, and even outlined how we’d make it happen.
 Next, we opened a surprise package from our son.
-Rounding out the night, we switched the music to Credence Clearwater, and with the candles glowing, my husband and I danced to that southern, bluesy, swamp music, and my spirits lifted even higher.
+Rounding out the day, we switched the music over to Credence Clearwater, and with the candles glowing, my husband and I danced to that southern, bluesy, swamp music, my spirits lifting even higher.

 High enough that I remembered my manners.

-I remembered to thank Spirit for showing me that “different” doesn’t have to mean awful.
-And filled with gratitude, I prayed for love to be sent to all the people who didn’t even have one person to celebrate with.
+I thanked Spirit for showing me that “different” doesn’t have to mean awful.
+And filled with gratitude, I prayed for love to be sent to those who didn’t even have one person to celebrate with.

 “Full of great humor, honesty and love for family”

-“Gloria takes us on a hilarious, unabashedly honest and delightful journey of her life.”
+“Gloria takes us on a hilarious, unabashedly honest and delightful journey.”